 - No minimum account balance.

-If you sign up with your name and phone number, you’ll get a basic account limited to a maximum balance of 300,000 naira, a maximum deposit of 50,000 naira at a time and a maximum transfer of 20,000 naira at a time.
+If you open Kuda account with your name and phone number, you’ll get a basic account limited to a maximum balance of 300,000 naira, a maximum deposit of 50,000 naira at a time and a maximum transfer of 20,000 naira at a time.
 If you add your Bank Verification Number (BVN) and a government-issued ID (like your driver’s license, national ID card or international passport) to your Kuda profile, your account will be upgraded to a full account without limits.

-- Download the app either on App Store or Google Play
+- To start Kuda bank account opening, you need to download the app either on App Store or Google Play

 - You will be asked to fill in a few personal details including your name, email address, and phone number.
 At the end of this step, take a clear image of your face.
 The photo is required solely for identity verification.

-- Order your debit card, which will be delivered to any location within Nigeria.
-With this card, you card safely make online payments, withdraw cash from various ATMs, and purchase goods both locally and internationally.
+- Order your Kuda ATM card, which will be delivered to any location within Nigeria within two weeks.
+With this Kuda Bank card, you can safely make online payments, withdraw cash from various ATMs, and purchase goods both locally and internationally.
+You can also apply on Kuda app for Kuda bank virtual card.

-- At this stage, you will be able to save money, make money transfers, buy airtime and pay various bills with ease.
+- After finishing Kuda bank registration, you will be able to save money, make money transfers, buy airtime and pay various bills with ease.

 Kuda bank has partnered with Access Bank to make it easy for its clients in different parts of Nigeria to withdraw cash.
 As such, you can withdraw funds with Kuda bank ATM card at any of the 3,000 Access Diamond Bank and Access Bank ATMs.
 As part of its efforts to reduce the charges incurred by clients, Kuda doesn’t charge its customers for ATM withdrawals.